The 2020 scholarship application period is now open. Apply to all available scholarships here. Applications close on June 11, 2020.

 Established in 1991, the scholarship program assists aspiring and established culinary professionals who plan to further their education at a licensed or accredited culinary school or hospitality institution, college, or university.
 In the past 25 years, the program has not only grown in visibility and financial scope, but in the array of subjects its recipients have embraced.
 As of 2019, the Foundation will have awarded nearly $8 million in financial aid to over 2,000 recipients.

-Each year JBF offers three basic types of Awards:
+This year JBF will offer three basic types of Awards:

 - Scholarships: Cash grants applied to tuition (and sometimes other school-related expenses)